chhzh123/bril-dev/Lesson2/README.md

 ### Limitations
 There is one limitation here -- my pass can only work with the function calls in the main function and cannot support arbitrarily nested function calls.
 Since for recursive functions, we do not know when it exactly stops, which is runtime information and cannot be obtained during compile time.
-Thus, for a simple solution, I directly raised a runtime error if some functions have nested function calls.
+Thus, as a simple solution, I directly raised a runtime error if some functions have nested function calls.

 ### Implementation Details